numenoai/demos/numeno-slackbot-plugin/README.md

 This project implements the backend of a Slackbot command for Numeno Feeds that fetches articles from a Numeno Article Recommender Feed and publishes them to a Slack channel.
-The PHP scripts are designed for a WordPress site, but the routes can be easly changed for a non-Wordpress host.
+The PHP scripts are designed for a WordPress site, but the routes can be easily changed for a non-Wordpress host.

 # Install Dependencies